frankuman/BL/README.md

   <img src="bibloanerlogo.png" alt="Logo" width="500" height="275">
 </p>

-# BibLoaner - A Python Program for Managing Library Loans
+# BibLoaner - A WINDOWS Python Program for Managing Library Loans

 ## Project Overview
 BibLoaner is a Python program designed to facilitate library management tasks.
 Developed initially for a school project, it leverages Python Flask and MySQL to efficiently handle loaned books, member information, libraries, and more.